kodecocodes/i9t/swift-2/swift-2.markdown

 ### `repeat`

 The `do/while` control flow feature has been renamed to `repeat/while`.
-Nothing has changed with how this operates, it is simply a name change to reduce confusion with the new usage of `do`.
+Nothing has changed with how this operates, it is simply a name change to reduce confusion with a new usage of `do` described later.
 This flow simply means "`repeat` this block of code `while` some condition remains `true`".

 ```
 var jamJarBeer = Beer()